Yael-Hasson/Data-Analyst-Portfolio/README.md

 Hi, I'm Yael!
 Dynamic and results-oriented BI Engineer with extensive experience in data analysis, business insights, and leveraging cutting-edge tools to drive decision-making.
 Proven ability to design scalable ETL pipelines, build impactful dashboards, and deliver actionable insights that optimize business performance.
 Skilled in collaborating across teams to address complex business challenges and enhance customer experiences through innovative, data-driven frameworks.
 Excels at empowering stakeholders with tailored analytics and clear communication, driving informed decision-making at all organizational levels.

-This is a repository to showcase skills, share projects and track my progress in Data Analytics
+This is a repository to showcase skills, share projects and track my progress in Data Analytics.

+## Portfolio Projects

 ### Impact Analysis of a Marketing Promotion (A/B Test)
 **Code:**